Avyukth/open-llm-rag/Technical.md

-# Technical Report: Implementation of a RAG System for PDF-based Question Answering
+# Technical Report: Implementation of a document-based GPT for Question Answering with source

 ## 1. Introduction